amari-calipso/skye-lang/README.md

 ```
 The String type in Skye is not null terminated and stores its length separately.
 Effectively, a Skye string is just a `Slice` of `char`s.

-A raw string is mostly used for C interop.
-It's like a C string, but not null terminated.
+You can also define a string as a null-terminated sequence of chars, that is, a C string.
+To do that, add "c" before your string.
 ```
-let myRawString: *const char = `This is a raw string\0`;
+let myCString: *const char = c"This is a C string";
-let rawStringLength = core::utils::cStringLength(myRawString); // 22
+let myCStringLength = core::utils::cStringLength(myCString); // 20
 ```

 # Conditionals